AWH aims for the highest standard of quality healthcare for its patients and clients while supporting a dynamic workforce for the growing community.

 To ensure we continue to provide high quality and safe care to our consumers, the AWH Clinical Safety and Quality Unit values and encourages the delivery of appropriate, effective and person-centred care, and this is outlined in our Consumer and Community Engagement Framework and the Clinical Governance Framework.

 Our guiding principles underpinning clinical governance at AWH are:

-A compelling vision for safety and quality at AWH is articulated via:
+A compelling vision A compelling vision for safety and quality at AWH is articulated via: